Hi, I'm Xingyu Shirley Liu!

 (with Craig McKenzie and Shlomi Sher)

 Should we prefer 80%-lean beef to 20%-fat beef even if they’re the same thing?
-Framing effects are considered irrational because it violates the normative principle of Description Invariance.
+Framing effects are considered irrational because they violate the normative principle of Description Invariance.
 However, alternative normative accounts have been proposed that Description Invariance may not apply to framing effects.
 Is Description Invariance a normative criteria for assessing the rationality of framing effects?
-Leveraging the understanding/acceptance principle–which says that if a normative principle is true, then deeper understanding of it would lead to its acceptance–we test whether participants accept Description Invariance more after reading arguments for and against it (deeper understanding of it).
-We did not find evidence that deeper understanding of Description Invariance lead to its acceptance.
-Read more!
+Leveraging the understanding/acceptance principle–which says that if a normative principle is true, then deeper understanding of it would lead to its acceptance–we test whether participants accept Description Invariance more after reading arguments for and against it (deeper understanding of it) with regards to different types of framing effects.
+Overall, contrary to traditional claims that Description Invariance is “normatively unassailable”, we did not find evidence that deeper understanding of Description Invariance leads to its acceptance.

 When default options explain away preferences: a causal reasoning account of preference inferences